-This area is not exchanged on the higher level network, and can be used for transfers between individual nodes on the sub-network, or as a general "scratch pad" for data.
-The actual size of this area depends on the amount of data that is exchanged on the sub-network.
+This area is not exchanged on the higher level network, and can be used for transfers between individual nodes on the subnetwork, or as a general "scratch pad" for data.
+The actual size of this area depends on the amount of data that is exchanged on the subnetwork.
+The Anybus Communicator can handle up to 1024 bytes of general data.